jshin92/PPM-Viewer/README.md

 Requires:
 * Java 7+

-To build this project, type `make`.
+To build this project, type `make`

-To run the program, type `java Viewer`.
+To run the program, type `java Viewer`